satodu/material_portifolio/README.md

 Using cards to show and Isotope Filter

-I used the portifolio SQL to build a database with the data of the cards.
+I used the portifolio MySQL to build a database with the data of the cards.

 Look at the example to help you http://eduardo.papoinformal.com.br/portifolio.php